jkeefe/presentations/excel_tips.md

 - Do you know what the columns really mean?

-- Look for things you think should be there (and do they make sense)
+- Look for things you think should be there (and whether they make sense)

 # Math